 The problem with Pale Fire is that it isn’t worth the initial read.
 “You cannot read, you can only reread,” said its author once, and that might be true, but at least with Lolita I was able to enjoy the read before I reread.
 Not so, with Pale Fire.
 I only got to about the halfway mark before I became so distracted and frustrated that not even the future pleasure of rereading Nabokov could haul me over the finishing line.
 This is not to say that I hated it, (I loved the bits about Disa and the King’s non-love dream-love for her), it is to say that, whenever not in Zembla, I tended to enjoy Pale Fire even less than Pnin might have.
-As for the poem within it, I read it with what was at most only mild interest.
 I think the builders outside my moonlit window have turned a radio on.

 Perhaps a rereading of Pale Fire would, like for Kinbote, clear the “red hot mist of disappointment from my eyes”; but unfortunately one cannot reread what one has not read.